 ‘Heartbreaking: long after the final pages, Orchard had me sifting through the embers to find what was left of friendship and loyalty.’
 Cassandra Austin

-‘Perhaps what’s most intriguing about this story is the sharp commentary on gender politics, comparing our university-age selves to our mid-career selves, and the subtle power of gaslighting.
-Into the Fire will appeal to fans of Emily Maguire, Zoë Heller and Sofie Laguna.’
+‘What’s most intriguing about this story is the sharp commentary on gender politics, comparing our university-age selves to our mid-career selves, and the subtle power of gaslighting.’
 Books + Publishing magazine